 Here, you need to specify what is out of the project scope.

-Quite often, a part of the stakeholders want something specific.
+Quite often, some of the stakeholders want something specific.
 The other part of stakeholders or a customer does not support it.

 Therefore, it’s a conflict situation.
 Once the conflict is resolved and it is decided to remove something from the project scope, put it here.